- About Us

 - Support Our Work

-Dr. Thomas G. Maridada, II is the Children’s Defense Fund’s Director of National Education Policy, Practice and Strategic Initiatives.
+Dr. Thomas G. Maridada, II is the Children’s Defense Fund’s National Director of Education Policy, Practice and Strategic Initiatives.
 Prior to joining CDF, Tom served as superintendent of several urban school districts in Michigan, where he was named “Michigan Superintendent of the Year” by the National Association of School Administrators.
 He has acted as a “school turn-around specialist” for some of the most challenging schools and districts in the country.

 Tom has served as a leader of two national exemplary schools.
 In 1998, he, along with the administrative staff of his school, were invited to have dinner at the White House to laud the incredible accomplishment of creating a professional learning community that had achieved sustainable, high academic performance in a school that been previously plagued by persistently low student achievement.
 On the heels of his success as a principal, Tom was asked to co-create and develop a plan at the county level that would raise student achievement in 24 urban schools that were in “corrective action” as defined by No Child Left Behind.
 The schools that implemented the plan in their first year raised student achievement between 15-35 percent in both reading and/or math.
 In the second year, many schools experienced between a 20-40 percent increase, meeting AYP (Adequate Yearly Progress) and consecutively outperforming schools that had not previously been challenged with raising student achievement.
 One the schools that used his reform model was featured on Good Morning America and the following year another school was given a commendation for being one of the most improved schools in the state of Michigan.